epistoteles/Modergator/.github/README.md

 ### 📢 ASR API
 The purpose of the voice API is to transcribe Telegrams voice messages to text.
 They are then forwarded to the Text API.

 To achieve this, Telegrams .oga files are first converted to .wav files.
-They are then given to Facebooks [speech To Text Transformer (S2T)](https://huggingface.co/facebook/s2t-small-librispeech-asr).
+They are then transcribed by Facebooks small [Speech To Text Transformer (S2T)](https://huggingface.co/facebook/s2t-small-librispeech-asr) trained on the librispeech dataset.
+Facebook provides models for multiple languages, but since all of our other components only support English we limited ourselves to the English model.

 ### 🔡 OCR API